piyueh/totero/README.md

 2. Using `xdg-open` to open attachments by `enter`.
 Poping up a window to choose an attachment if multiple files exists for the selected document.
 3. Sorting with `F1` key.
 Poping up a window to choose which column(s) to sort.
+4. Selecting displayed columns with `F2` key.
+Poping up a window to choose column(s).
 4. Moving with `h`, `j`, `k`, and `l` keys
 5. Customizable color themes and key mappings.